-NURS 3000 Oral Examination Marking Guide
+NURS 3000

-Student:

-Instructor:

-Date:

-Grade the student on the rating scale for each question according to their response.
+ORAL EXAMINATION MARKING TOOL

+Students are to answer questions in their own words and may refer only to the hand written answers in their exam booklet.
-Describe the pertinent physiology or underlying pathophysiology related to the patient's condition at this time.

-(If your patient situation involves childbirth, be prepared to discuss the physiological (pathophysiological) changes related to the postpartum period.)
+Describe 10 pertinent physiology or underlying pathophysiology points related to the patient's condition at this time.
+If your patient situation involves childbirth, be prepared to discuss the physiological (pathophysiological) changes related to the postpartum period.
+Changes, signs and symptoms without the underlying physiology or pathophysiology will be given no marks.
+(10 marks for each clear, relevant, thorough point).

-A. Identify five priority problems, potential problems, issues, or hypotheses in the situation.
+A. Identify the 5 priority problems, potential problems, issues, or hypotheses in the situation.
 You may be asked to specify physiological and/or psychosocial aspects that relate to family and/or patient.